liviajatoba/cfd-openfoam/README.md

 _______________

 This repository is a part of the PRODOCÊNCIA-UERJ 2021 grant, entitled "Active Learning in Computational Fluid Dynamics" led by Prof. Lívia Jatobá (IPRJ/UERJ).
 The primary goal of the project is to create educational content, in Portuguese, as tutorials for various case studies using OpenFOAM®.
 The tutorial guide contains descriptive documentation for each case study and its corresponding repository with simulation files.
-All material is available under a CC BY-NC-SA 4.0 license.

 The tutorials follow a didactic sequence and the following order is suggested: